-During school breaks Tensta konsthall arranges art camps for children and teenagers, 10-19 years old under the guidance of a professional artist.
+During school breaks Tensta konsthall arranges art camps for children and teenagers, 10–19 years old under the guidance of a professional artist.
 The art camp may revolve around specific mediums, themes, or the artist’s own practice.
-Easter Holiday14.4–17.4 Utopia Camp, age: 12–15 years
+Summer Art Camp June, July and August.

 Ongoing Cluster is a network of eight internationally operating contemporary visual art organisations situated in residential areas on the peripheries of major European cities (plus one in Holon, an industrial zone outside of Tel Aviv).
 Each of these organisations are actively involved in their local contexts, fostering their embeddedness within their surroundings.

 Ongoing from September 2012 The network Klister is a nationwide network for small and medium-sized contemporary art institutions in Sweden.
 Klister seeks to highlight the role of smaller contemporary art institutions in society.

 25.5, 14:00–16:00 Tea and Coffee Salon: Bread salon.
 The Tea and Coffee Salons began in spring 2012 and are an ongoing collaboration with Women's Center Tensta Hjulsta and the Lebanese Family Association.
 The associations present themselves and their members at Tensta konsthall through the different themes of the salons.

 2012–2014 Casco, Office for Art, Design and Theory, Utrecht, Tensta konsthall, Stockholm, and The Showroom, London are pleased to announce the launch of the two-year project COHAB that investigates meaningful ways in which artists and organisations can be deeply invested within their local contexts and at the same time form close dialogues in an international arena.